Deutsche Bank outlines organization of revamped investment bank

-FRANKFURT Deutsche Bank (DBKGn.DE) has outlined clearly differentiated roles for the co-heads of its revamped investment bank to make it more efficient and is also creating a new global markets division.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) has outlined clearly differentiated roles for the co-heads of its revamped investment bank to make it more efficient and is also creating a new global markets division.

 In an email to employees on Wednesday, Deutsche Bank said it wanted to reduce bureaucracy and simplify the organization, which would in turn lead to substantial cost savings this year.